-Assessment in Early Childhood Education 3 (Prerequisite, EECE 506) This course focuses on assessing the psychomotor, cognitive, and affective development, as well as the educational progress, of the early learner.
+Assessment in Early Childhood Education (Prerequisite, EECE 506) This course focuses on assessing the psychomotor, cognitive, and affective development, as well as the educational progress, of the early learner.
 Informal and formal assessment strategies and instruments are explored, and their use applied to planning developmentally appropriate curriculum and teaching in the early childhood environment.

-and their families is examined through the use of formative and summative program evaluations.
+Quality of the total environment for children and their families is examined through the use of formative and summative program evaluations.